 - Milk frothing wand is short

-Final Thoughts: If you place flavor and ease of use over all else, then this is the machine for you.
-For a 15 bar espresso machine, it brews hot espressos, is super easy to use, and can froth milk nicely.
-If you’re looking for a machine that will give you an excellent burst of flavor with just the right amount of pressure, on a super cheap budget, and don’t mind the little imperfections, this espresso machine is a good pick for you.
+Final Thoughts: If you place flavor and ease of use over all else, then this budget espresso maker really stands out.
+For a 15 bar espresso machine, it brews hot espressos, is super easy to use, and makes frothing milk simple.
+If you’re looking for an espresso maker that will give you an excellent burst of flavor with just the right amount of pressure, on a super cheap budget, and don’t mind the little imperfections, this espresso machine is a good pick for you.